iamendee/mywebsite/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Work with the Constructed-Response Team
+        * Work with the Constructed-Response Team in Research and Development

   - title: Research Intern
     company: Educational Testing Service